St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the

 - Students are encouraged to initiate new clubs with the assistance of a faculty adviser.

 - Griffin Theatre offers three full-scale productions each year.

 - In 2016, our football team won the Missouri Class 5 championship.

-- In 2017, our varsity baseball team finished third overall in Missouri's Class 5 division.
+- In 2017, our varsity baseball team finished third in Missouri Class 5.

 - In 2017, our varsity volleyball team advanced to the Final Four in Missouri.

 - Vianney sports include cross country, football, soccer, swimming, basketball, bowling, ice hockey, inline hockey, racquetball, wrestling, baseball, golf, lacrosse, tennis, track and field, Ultimate Frisbee and volleyball.

 - Our volleyball team has earned 17 state championships, with the most recent title in 2013.
 Our soccer, basketball, baseball and volleyball teams all won district titles.

 - Vianney has been recognized by the St. Louis Post-Dispatch as having one of the top athletic programs in the metro area.

 - Bob Cassilly, artist and founder of the St. Louis City Museum

 - Trent Green, Super Bowl Champion, former Rams and Chiefs Quarterback

 - Larry Jehling, O.D., owner of Clarkson Eyecare

 - Mark Lamping, past president of St. Louis Cardinals Baseball

 - Dan McLaughlin, local sportscaster